tfossum-bingo/multi-tenant-task-list/README.md

 [LinkedIn](https://www.linkedin.com/in/tedfossum/)
 ***
 ### Overview
-This product (Traxer) is a multi-tenant task list tool.With an emphasis on simplicity, users can create and assign tasks to their colleagues within a clean, simple, web interface.
+This product (Traxer) is a multi-tenant task list tool.
+With an emphasis on simplicity, users can create and assign tasks to their colleagues within a clean, simple, web interface.

 A demo version of Traxer can be found here: https://traxer-01.herokuapp.com/